gtech-mulearn/Top-100-Coders/profile/anjalirajendran@mulearn.md

 -  Mentored over 100+ students in Web Development in bootcamps and workshops conducted by Tinkerhub.
 -  Started dev circles among girl techies at campus for enhancing and enriching technical knowledge.

+#### Highly Visible Technical Content:

+- Planning to start a blogging site for Data Analaysis and frontend developement courses.

 #### Highly Used Software Tools: